 The terms buffer and polisher are different names for the same thing.
-As with most power tools, knowing when to use which type of polisher requires an understanding of the similarities and differences between them.
+As with any power too, knowing which type of polisher to use requires an understanding of the advantages and disadvantages of each.

 High speed rotary polishers spin very fast in a circle, generating heat around the edges of the buffing pad.
-While circular polishers can be very effective for quickly removing oxidation or other heavy defects, there are risks.
-First, paint burn is a serious concern.
-Second, the only way to create swirl marks in clear coat is with a rotary buffer.
-Check out the Rupes LH19E Rotary Buffer.
+Circular polishers can be very effective for quickly removing oxidation or other heavy defects.
+The main risks are the potential for paint burn and creating swirl marks in clear coat.

 Top brands include Rupes Bigfoot Mark III, Griot's Garage BOSS and Meguiar's MT300.
 Because DA polishers are so user friendly, they work great as random orbital sanders, too!